 Eskridge is a tiny city located in the state of Kansas.
-With a population of 440 people and just one neighborhood, Eskridge is the 262nd largest community in Kansas.
-Much of the housing stock in Eskridge was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 437 people and just one neighborhood, Eskridge is the 262nd largest community in Kansas.
+Eskridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Eskridge real estate is some of the most expensive in Kansas, although Eskridge house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Eskridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Eskridge are a mix of both white- and blue-collar jobs.
+Eskridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eskridge is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Eskridge who work in food service (11.83%), healthcare (11.83%), and office and administrative support (10.06%).

 The per capita income in Eskridge in 2022 was $23,300, which is low income relative to Kansas and the nation.
 This equates to an annual income of $93,200 for a family of four.
 However, Eskridge contains both very wealthy and poor people as well.